ANSSI-FR/MLA/CRYPTO.md

 ### HPKE Key Schedule re-implementation

-For several reason described in the code, but mainly due to the availability of API, the possibility to add custom KEM ID and the relative few lines needed for re-implementation, the $\mathrm{KeySchedule}$ method has been re-implemented in MLA.
+For several reasons described in the code, but mainly due to the availability of API, the possibility to add custom KEM ID and the relative few lines needed for re-implementation, the $\mathrm{KeySchedule}$ method has been re-implemented in MLA.

 It still use some bricks from `rust-hpke`, has the KDF, $\mathrm{LabeledExtract}$ and $\mathrm{LabeledExpand}$.
 It is tested against RFC 9180 [^hpke] test vectors in MLA regression tests.

 ### MLKEM implementation without a review

-Thanks to the hybrid approach, a flawed implementation of MLKEM would have limited consequence.
+Thanks to the hybrid approach, a flawed implementation of MLKEM would have limited consequences.

 It is therefore accepted by the author (as a trade-off) to use a MLKEM implementation without existing review to brings as soon as possible a reasonable protection against "Harvest now, decrypt later" attacks.